TykTechnologies/tyk-pump/README.md

 `"extended_stats"` - If set to true will include the following additional fields: Raw Request, Raw Response and User Agent.

 `"version"` - Specifies the ES version.
 Use "3" for ES 3.X, "5" for ES 5.X, "6" for ES 6.X.
 Defaults to "3".

+`"disable_bulk"` - Disable batch writing.
+Defaults to false.

+`bulk_config`: Batch writing trigger configuration.
+Each option is an OR with eachother:
+  * `wokers`: Number of workers.
+Defaults to 1.
+  * `flush_interval`: Specifies the time in seconds to flush the data and send it to ES.
+Default disabled.
+  * `bulk_actions`: Specifies the number of requests needed to flush the data and send it to ES.
+Defaults to 1000 requests.
+If it is needed, can be disabled with -1.
+  * `bulk_size`: Specifies the size (in bytes) needed to flush the data and send it to ES.
+Defaults to 5MB.
+If it is needed, can be disabled with -1.

 ### Moesif Config
 [Moesif](https://www.moesif.com) is a logging and analytics service for APIs.
 The Moesif pump will